knowaveragejoe/insta-exit-node/README.md

 # insta-exit-node

 Stand up a [Tailscale](https://tailscale.com) exit node in about two minutes.
 You need a Tailscale OAuth client and a provider API token.

+## Simple example
 One command then creates the VM, provisions it, and registers it as approved:

 ```bash
 uv run bin/insta-exit-node create --provider hetzner --region fsn1 --tag tag:exit
 ```

-Three flows, all running the same idempotent on-VM provisioner (`provision.py`):
+## Flexible usage

+This tool supports three different flows depending on your use-case:

 | Flow | Use when |
 |---|---|